Are they perennials?

 Yes.
-Baptisia are a legume (plants in the Fabaceae family) and can convert nitrogen through the atmosphere with the help of naturally occurring root-colonizing bacteria that live on root nodules of legumes.
+Baptisia is a legume (plants in the Fabaceae family) and can convert nitrogen through the atmosphere with the help of naturally occurring root-colonizing bacteria that live on root nodules of legumes.
 This gives Baptisia an ecological advantage and helps them thrive in soil that is less than ideal.

 Will they tolerate flooding?

 Yes.
 When grown in full sun, Baptisia plants tolerate short-term flooding with no long-term harm.